IceHe/lib/mac/setup-guide.md

     - B. Build it yourself

     NOTE :
-    Because the valid methods for stable Internet connection may change often, RECOMMEND to search them on the Internet when you need
+    Because the valid ways to establish stable Internet connections may change often, RECOMMEND to search them on the Internet when you need

 1. Get the proxy configurations from the proxy service